Tartsi/Fullstack-projekti/documentation/definition.md

 - Page loads quickly and functions without bugs
 - Visitors understand and trust the service concept
 - At least one call-to-action is visible and inviting in the hero section and later on, on the page
-- The layout and brand feel aligned with a modern tech service
+- The layout and brand feel unique and aligned